 Businesses will then connect with an onboarding or integration specialist at the bank, as well as a technology officer to help further their progress.
 These individuals can help the business work through the necessary technical and functional aspects required to support direct communications.
 And, once the integration is configured, the technical officer or onboarding specialist can help with testing to ensure that files are sent and received correctly.

 To make sure that files are transmitted correctly, it’s key that the business uses the right file formats to support different payment or transaction types.
 This might include specific formats for:

 - Bank reconciliation: Many banks use a similar file format for reconciliation, but these might change according to where the bank is based.
-Domestic American banks often use the common BAI2 file format, but international banks will typically require a different format.
+Domestic American banks often use the common BAI2 file format, but international banks will typically require a different format (eg ISO20022 or MT940).

 - Inbound files: It’s also key to leverage the correct format for files coming from the bank to the businesses Dynamics platform.
 Many of these will require the ISO PSR file type.

 A partner like SK Global can support any file format required to enable direct bank communications.
 In addition to the more than 500 banking formats accessible through the SK Global Treasury Suite library, our developers can also build any new format, if needed.